Identifying and solving the songwriting problems you create for yourself.

 Telling someone who is stressed out: “Don’t stress about it!” is frustrating.
 They get more stressed because if it was that easy, they would already be unstressed!
 Instead, you have to help them do something about the stress, to make progress towards solving the cause of the stress.

-You have to replace it with positive self talk.
-One of the easiest solutions is to replace “I’m bad at….” with “I am getting better at….”
-(This works best when you are actively doing something to improve so you can believe what you are telling yourself)
+You have to replace it with positive self-talk.
+One of the easiest solutions is to replace “I’m bad at….” with “I’m getting better at….”
+(This works best when you are actively doing something to improve so it’s easier to believe what you’re telling yourself)

 - Start a fresh page in your songwriting notebook